microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_defender/_index.md

   ![Screenshot showing Defender for SQL security incidents and alerts](./defender-sql-security-incidents.png)

-- Following is the test script used to generate SQL threats, detect, and alert using Defender for Cloud for SQL servers.
+- The below screenshot shows the test script used to generate SQL threats, detect, and alert using Defender for Cloud for SQL servers.

   ![Screenshot showing Defender for SQL test scripts](./defender-sql-testing-script.png)